Falling in Love With the Problem, Part 2

 By falling in love with the problem and getting closer to customers, McAfee went beyond providing a more nimble virus projection.
 They created a more valuable solution for gamers by fine-tuning system performance and maximizing the gaming experience overall.

 Increasing hiring throughput in the City of San Jose

 It’s not just product teams that yield better solutions through this approach.
 In 2016, the City of San Jose was struggling with what seemed like an insurmountable hiring crisis: The city had almost 850 vacant positions and the number was growing.
 Departments such as transportation, public works, housing, and even the police and fire departments were critically understaffed.
 These vacancies meant budgeted priority work was not getting done and the current staff was being overworked.

 The obvious solution was for the city’s Human Resource department to hire more recruiters.
-Instead of accepting the easy answer, the city hired Hisham Ibrahim, founder of innovation consultancy mPathic and a Lean Startup Co. faculty member, to help examine the problem.
+Instead of accepting the easy answer, the city hired Lean Startup Co.
+Director Hisham Ibrahim to help examine the problem.
 Ibrahim assembled a team of recruiters and department managers and led them through a discovery process where they focused on the hiring manager experience.

 By methodically unpacking the problem, the team discovered that the biggest opportunity for improvement was in simplifying the hiring process.
 It turned out that over the years, the hiring process had become increasingly unwieldy as San Jose dealt with a myriad of labor laws and other compliance issues.
 Armed with this insight, the team was able to come up with several creative ideas that increased hiring throughput without requiring additional recruiters.